 We created GeoSeer to solve a problem: it's an absolute pain to find spatial data.

-There are literally millions of free and open-source datasets out there and a huge number of them are spatial, but how do you find the one that you need?
+Out of the literally millions of free and open-source datasets out there a huge number of them are spatial, but how do you find the one that you need?
 No-one really wants to go rummaging through dozens of CKAN portals, and outdated lists of services simply to get a dataset about the location of fire stations in Warwickshire for example.

 In particular we wanted to solve the problem for spatial data because spatial data - by definition - already has a location associated with it.
 This means we can return more relevant results - in this example the fire stations in Butte, California, USA are unlikely to be of interest to you.

 How do I use these results?

 All of these results are spatial datasets based around OGC web-services.
 Specifically they're (with links to Wikipedia that open in a new window):